-The 4th of July Parade is the oldest, longest running event in Arlington.
+The Arlington Independence Day Parade is the oldest, longest running event in Arlington.

 Started in 1965 by citizen Dottie Lynn and Church Women United, it was composed of primarily youth on red, white and blue-decorated bicycles, pedaling around Randol Mill Park.